 - Know what your message is, what is it that will share and talk about and when to post it.
 If your target market is in Australia, there is no point sending out posts at 2am in the morning unless of course that’s when your market are active online.

 - Know how often you are posting and to which platforms.
-Click here to get a copy of our social media matrix or sign up for our eNewsletter.

 - Know how to read your social media analytics.
 Some social media platforms have too many analytics and you need a degree to work through everything, work out what it is you need to know and create a dashboard that you can update and measure over time.